• Skip to primary navigation

 4. Turn the cake out onto a wire rack.
 Let the cake cool down with the top facing up.

-5. Cover the cake with a kitchen towel while it is cooling down.
+5. Cover it with a kitchen towel while it is cooling down.

 6. Before the cake cools down completely, i.e. when it is still warm, wrap it with cling wrap (plastic wrap) and refrigerate for at least 2 to 3 hours.